pentestfunctions/chrome_brave_password_webhook/README.md

-# 🔐 Chrome & Brave Password Recovery Tool 🔐
+# 🔐 Chrome, Edge, Opera and Brave Password Recovery Tool 🔐

 ## 📱 Overview

-This tool helps you recover saved passwords from Chrome and Brave browsers when you've forgotten them.
+This tool helps you recover saved passwords from Chrome, Edge, Opera and Brav browsers when you've forgotten them.
 Perfect for IT professionals who need to retrieve credentials for work purposes or individuals who need to recover their own forgotten passwords.

 ## ✨ Features

-- 🔍 Recovers passwords from both Chrome and Brave browsers
+- 🔍 Recovers passwords from Chrome, Edge, Opera and Brave browsers
 - 👤 Works with multiple browser profiles
 - 🔄 Automatically generates a Python script to decrypt the passwords
 - 📊 Provides a neat summary of recovered credentials